jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

 ### Object factories
 - **object factory** : a function that returns an object, used specifically for creating objects (with a common structure)
+- also called "Factory Object Creation Pattern"

+- disadvantages:
+  - every object has a full copy of all the methods and properties, which can be redundant
+  - there is no way to inspect an object and know whether it was created from a factory function (i.e., identify "type" or "class")